yaksas443/adversaryemulation.github.io/aksh.md

    - !deploy - Deploy the lab.
    - !destroy - Destroy the lab.
    - !start - Start lab machines.
 This command takes in either a single machine name or ALL to start all machines.
    - !stop - Stop lab machines.
-This command takes in either a single machine name or ALL to start all machines.
+This command takes in either a single machine name or ALL to stop all machines.
    - !reboot - Reboot lab machines.
-This command takes in either a single machine name or ALL to start all machines.
+This command takes in either a single machine name or ALL to reboot all machines.
    - !revert - Revert lab machines to their original state.
-This command takes in either a single machine name or ALL to start all machines.
+This command takes in either a single machine name or ALL to revert all machines.

  - ### Ancillary Commands
    - !list - Lists the name of all lab machines.
    - !status - Display the status of lab machines.
-This command takes in either a single machine name or ALL to start all machines.
+This command takes in either a single machine name or ALL to list status of all machines.
    - !showinfo - Display lab access details.
    - !ss - Display real-time updates of a lab management operation.
 (Fun fact: This command was originally !showstatus but it was too much to type frequently, so I shortened it to !ss.
 Now you know what ss stands for.)